 There are several benefits when it comes to SMSFs such as tax rates and the variety of assets that can be included.
 Taxes on cryptocurrency that is not held in an SMSF could potentially range from 15% to an upwards of 45%.
-The chart below shows how cryptocurrencies are taxed for typical investors under the Capital Gains Tax.
+The table below shows how cryptocurrencies are taxed for typical investors.

-Common types of income that is assessable for taxes includes contributions, interest, dividends, and rent.
+Common types of income that are assessable for taxes include contributions, interest, dividends, and rent.
 Of course, cryptocurrency is assessable as well.

-Is it legal to invest into Bitcoin and other cryptocurrencies in Australia, however, there are several regulations should be considered when dealing with cryptocurrencies and SMSFs.
-Since the ATO oversees super funds, all cryptocurrency SMSF members should be aware of any existing ATO laws regarding not only cryptocurrency, but also supers.
+Since the ATO oversees super funds, all cryptocurrency SMSF members should be aware of any existing ATO laws regarding not only cryptocurrency but also supers.
 All fund members should be aware of any changes and information related to tax and cryptocurrency laws.

 Members must also be in compliance with SISA and SISR guidelines in regard to restrictions on any investment strategy.